 Removing Gloss Paint from Wood

-Start by sanding the gloss paint with medium-grit sandpaper to roughen the surface and create better adhesion for subsequent removal methods.
-Once the surface is adequately roughened, apply a chemical paint stripper designed for use on wood surfaces.
-Follow the manufacturer's instructions carefully, allowing the stripper to penetrate the paint layers before gently scraping away the softened paint with a putty knife or paint scraper.
+First, apply a paint stripper.
+Allow the stripper adequate time to penetrate the paint layers before gently scraping away the softened paint with a putty knife or paint scraper.
+You can also use wire wool.
 For stubborn areas, repeat the process as needed until all layers of paint are removed.

 Removing Emulsion Paint from Wood